fabrecostudio/awesome-github-organization-profile-readme/README.md

 </p>

 > [!WARNING]
-> This repository does not intend, in any way, to promote or to disclose any company, whether private or public, its content is intended to only serve as an inspiration.
+> This repository does not intend, in any way, to promote or to disclose any company, whether private or public; its content is intended only to serve as an inspiration.

 > How do you create a README for your organization?
 Take a look at: [Customizing your organization's profile](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/customizing-your-organizations-profile)